se-edu/addressbook-level3/docs/UsingGradle.md

 into a single JAR files, creating what is also known as a *fat* JAR file.
 To create a fat JAR file, we use the Gradle plugin [shadow jar](https://github.com/johnrengelman/shadow)." %}

-## Rendering AsciiDoc files

-  - **`asciidoctor`**
-    Converts AsciiDoc files in `docs` to HTML format.
-Generated HTML files can be found in `build/docs`.

-  - **`deployOfflineDocs`**
-    Updates the offline user guide, and its associated files, used by the Help window in the application.
-Deployed HTML files and images can be found in `src/main/resources/docs`.

 ## Running the application